-Regardless of how good your shoes are at dispelling moisture if you are crushing hard and putting your shoes through their paces, the chances are your shoes will start to develop some unwanted fruity odors at some point.
+Regardless of how good your shoes are at dispelling moisture if you are crushing hard and putting your shoes through their paces, the chances are your shoes will start to develop some unwanted fruity odors pretty quickly.

-There have been plenty of trips and tricks whispered around crags across the world to deal with this problem.
+There have been plenty of trips and tricks whispered around crags across the world to deal with the smelly climbing shoe dilemma.
 Some climbers suggest antiperspirant shoe spray or simply leaving your shoes to air out after use.
 Others suggest more extreme remedies, like freezing your shoes or – perhaps the most unusual one I have come across – putting kitty litter in your shoes.

-Thankfully, we have a better, minimal effort solution: the Boot Bananas.
+Thankfully, we have a better, low-effort solution: Boot Bananas.
 Besides proper shoe storage, this is perhaps the easiest method for de-fuming your funky footwear.
 These climbing shoe deodorizers use a concoction of natural odor-neutralizing salts and minerals to fight the unwanted funk.
 Simply slip them into your shoes and let them eat up all those fruity odors.
 Easy.

 So, how well do they work?
 We put these Banana shoe deodorizers through their paces to find out how good they really are.

-For our Boot Banana review, I decided to dig through my collection of climbing shoes to find the worst-smelling pair of shoes I own.
-The winner of this unfortunate contest was one of the first-generation models of the La Sportiva Solutions stuffed at the back of my cupboard.
+For my Boot Banana review, I decided to dig through my collection of climbing shoes to find the worst-smelling pair of shoes I own.
+The winner of this unfortunate title was an old pair of first-generation models of the La Sportiva Solutions stuffed at the back of my cupboard.

 They smell bad.
 Like really bad.
 If I remember correctly, these shoes had served several months of service when backpacking across Asia, including several deep water solo trips.
 The horrible combination of sweat, saltwater, and relentless Asian humidity still haunts me.

 For this experiment, I used one banana in the Solutions and the other in the sneaker.
-In the remaining climbing shoe and sneaker, I bought a popular antiperspirant shoe spray on Amazon to use as a comparison to measure the effectiveness of the Boot Bananas.
+With the other climbing shoe and sneaker, I bought a popular antiperspirant shoe spray on Amazon to use as a comparison to measure the effectiveness of the Boot Bananas.

-Over the course of 48 hours, I applied the spray and placed a banana in both sets of shoes and let both work their magic.
-After two days I would, reluctantly, re-smell both pairs of shoes and see how much change, if any, occurred.
+Over the course of 1 week, I applied the spray placed a banana in both sets of shoes, and let both work their magic.
+After seven days I would, reluctantly, re-smell both pairs of shoes and see how much change, if any, occurred.

 I am sure if this was used more frequently and over a longer duration, like directly before and after using your shoes, the effectiveness of this remedy would improve.
 That said, this isn’t exactly the hassle-free defuming solution I was looking for.